In this article we answer the 5 most frequently asked SUP questions and provide you with the best answers to get started in SUP!

 One crucial piece of advice – if you are set on purchasing a used board to see if you enjoy SUP before investing in a brand-new board, we highly recommend purchasing one from a local outfitter/rental place.
 This way you know the seller was taking care of their boards since they are an investment for their business.

-Typically, outfitters will wash their boards after each use, keep them out of the sun, and will properly store them for the winter season.
+Typically, outfitters will wash their boards after each use, keep them out of the sun, and properly store them for the winter season.

 They will also be honest with you about any wear and tear on the board and offer a fair price.
 You will have a much better experience purchasing from a professional paddler.